An unbounded, joyful certainty comprises the core of our being.

 This joyful knowing can, and ultimately must, be shared with all the world.
 And this sharing is effortless, because all minds are already joined in Love.

 The words that follow may appear to amplify the idea of all inclusive, infinitely gentle, unlimited knowing and being… but it is impossible to amplify the Everything That lies beyond words.
 These words can merely point to Eternal Truth — the Eternal Truth that asks to be fully known in deepest silence as we let our minds be changed in quiet and in grace.

 Perhaps you have a heavy heart or some anxiety.
 Perhaps the statement “Everything is Love” seems meaningless or objectionable.
 Perhaps it seems too all-inclusive, or doesn’t match a world where heartbreak, disaster and loss, scarcity, competition, betrayal, and pain and death appear compellingly and undeniably real (unless we choose to deny them).

 Well, you are indeed correct.
 The statement that “Everything is Love” does not describe or fit the world we see with the body’s eyes and interpret with our little, private thoughts.

 Instead, it points to a different way of seeing — of beholding everything with a joyful heart.
 The statement “Everything is Love” actually overlooks the surface of the perceived world and points to the deeper, eternal Truth.
 Underneath and beyond the world we see, in a place of infinitely deep and holy goodness and peace, there is no scarcity, no contradiction, no opposite, and no conflict.
 This is the universal, eternal Truth of Love.

-There… It’s declared openly for all to hear.
+There… It’s been declared openly for all to see and hear.
 The cat’s out of the bag.
 Enduring eternal Truth has been accepted, admitted and proclaimed.
 Reality shines with purity and innocence in this silent present moment, this holy instant:

 “In the holy instant,